Free shipping on US orders over $50

 Click here to read Maelove's Deep Guide to Niacinamide

-A study conducted by Oblong and colleagues and published in 2002 found that fibroblasts from aged skin, when supplemented with niacinamide, started producing 54% more procollagen (Matts et al. 2002).
-That’s literally turning back the clock.
+A study conducted by Oblong and colleagues found that fibroblasts from aged skin, when supplemented with niacinamide, started producing 54% more procollagen (Matts et al. 2002).
+That's literally turning back the clock.

 What skincare products to look for to boost collagen

-Hydroxy acids seem to indirectly spur collagen production by basically purging the dead skin cells at the skin surface and stimulating new cell growth deeper below.
+Seem to indirectly spur collagen production by purging dead skin cells at the skin surface and stimulating new cell growth deeper below.

-And there are some botanicals that show promise.
-Bakuchiol is one of them.
-Bakuchiol is not a Vitamin A or retinoid, but it seems to work like retinoid in the skin.
+Bakuchiol is not a Vitamin A or retinoid, but it seems to work like a retinoid in the skin, with some promise for supporting collagen production with a gentler profile.

-And one more thing to mention here is oral supplementation of collagen.
-Hydrolyzed collagens have in multiple randomized, double-blind trials shown positive results - compared to placebo - for skin hydration, elasticity, and wrinkles).
-We’ll make a longer video on this specific topic as there are some nuances to explore.
+Hydrolyzed collagens have in multiple randomized, double-blind trials shown positive results — compared to placebo — for skin hydration, elasticity, and wrinkles.
+There are some nuances to explore here that we'll cover in a future post.

 That's it!
 Thanks for reading.
 Don't forget to check out our other newsletters.